RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Results

-\para{Optical Flow} The evaluation results in~\cref{tab:results_of} show considerable robustness variations over the different corruption types, which we also visualize in~\cref{fig:of_epe_all_corruptions}.
-Weather-based corruptions, especially rain and snow, degrade the performance most and lead to the largest $R^c$ values.
-In contrast, color-based corruptions have a relatively small impact, as most models maintain low $R^c_\text{EPE}$ values.
-Also, the order of models can change significantly depending on the corruption type.
-While FlowNet2 does not perform well in the overall comparison, it is the best model for noise-based corruptions in Figure~\ref{fig:of_epe_noise}.
-Overall, GMFlow achieves the lowest average $R^c_\text{EPE}$, GMA the lowest median.
-We will detail on ranking differences in~\cref{sec:evalmetr}.
+\para{Optical Flow} The evaluation results in~\cref{tab:results_of} and~\cref{fig:of_epe_all_corruptions} show large robustness variations across corruption types.
+Weather corruptions, especially rain and snow, degrade performance most, while color corruptions have little effect.
+Model rankings also vary: FlowNet2 performs poorly overall but is the most resilient to noise (\cref{fig:of_epe_noise}).
+SEA-RAFT and GMFlow achieve the lowest average $R^c_\text{EPE}$, while GMA yields the lowest median, as detailed in~\cref{sec:evalmetr}.

-To investigate a potential accuracy-robustness tradeoff on image corruptions, we visualize both quantities in \ref{fig:accuracy_vs_robustness}.
-Overall, accurate models tend to be more robust, though we find a slight tradeoff because there is no unanimous winner in both dimensions -- similarly for median robustness in~\cref{fig:accuracy_vs_robustness_median}.
-Interestingly, this contrasts with adversarial robustness evaluations, which observed a clear accuracy-robustness tradeoff on optical flow~\cite{Schmalfuss2022PerturbationConstrainedAdversarial}.
-Potentially, this tradeoff is less pronounced for image corruptions as they are not optimized per model like adversarial attacks.